-Handle form submissions with Airtable · Cloudflare Workers docs
+Handle form submissions with Airtable

 The

-submitHandler has two functions—first, it will parse the form data coming from our HTML5 form.
-Once the data is parsed, we'll use the Airtable API to persist a new row (a new form submission) to our table:
+submitHandler has two functions.
+First, it will parse the form data coming from your HTML5 form.
+Once the data is parsed, use the Airtable API to persist a new row (a new form submission) to your table:

 index.js